Search Courses

 HAD5319H - Biostatistics III: Advanced Biostatistical Techniques for Observational Studies

-BLOCK I. Complex Survival Models: Aim is to understand and analyse multivariate survival data when subjects transit between multiple states; including time-dependent covariates recurrent episodes of disease time-to-failure of two “linked subjects” (e.g. kidneys, hips, twins).
+BLOCK I. Complex Survival Models: Aim is to understand and analyze multivariate survival data when subjects transit between multiple states; including time-dependent covariates recurrent episodes of disease time-to-failure of two "linked subjects" (e.g., kidneys, hips, twins).

 BLOCK II.
-Longitudinal Models and Multi Level Models: Aim is to understand and analyse linear and generalized linear models in the presence of longitudinal and repeated measurements hierarchical structured, nested or clustered data.
+Longitudinal Models and Multi Level Models: Aim is to understand and analyze linear and generalized linear models in the presence of longitudinal and repeated measurements hierarchical structured, nested or clustered data.

 BLOCK III.
 Prediction Models: Aim is to design a prediction model in the setting of binomial outcome and survival data.
 The process includes building a model for prediction purpose applying validation tools developing a user friendly tool /calculator to be used by clinicians in a day-to-day practice.